 Partizaning Maunula

-Maunulatalo, Maunula, HelsinkiAteria/ The Meal
+Maunulatalo, Maunula, HelsinkiOUT2

 Research Pavilion: The Utopia of Access, Venice Biennale, VeniceIS/NOT: Sculpture for the Post-Truth Era

-Aalto University Learning Centre, HelsinkiLimitations of Liability
+Aalto University Learning Centre, HelsinkiAteria/ The Meal

 - 2016